monkoose/neocodeium/README.md

   max_lines = 10000,
   -- Set to `true` to disable some non-important messages, like "NeoCodeium: server started..." silent = false,
+  -- Set to a function that returns `true` if a buffer should be enabled -- and `false` if the buffer should be disabled filter = function(bufnr) return true end,
   -- Set to `false` to disable suggestions in buffers with specific filetypes filetypes = {
     help = false,